 Compact Digital Cameras

-Compact digital cameras are among the most user-friendly cameras on the market and are liked by many non-professionals (and maybe some professionals as well, but not for professional photography).
+Compact digital cameras are among the most user-friendly cameras on the market and are liked by many non-professionals.
 The process of taking a picture with this type of camera is quite straightforward: you point the camera at something and click the shutter.
 The camera also adjusts the settings automatically, which can be seen as an advantage for those who do not know how to adjust a camera and as a disadvantage for those who want more customization.

 Main advantages of compact digital cameras: